gofore/aws-emr/presentation/README.md

 - **3.9 million** XML files (525600 files per year)
 - **6.3** GB of compressed archives (with 7.5GB of additional median data as CSV)
 - **42** GB of data as XML (and 13 GB as CSV)

---

-## Potential research questions

-1. Do people drive faster during the night?
-2. Does winter time have less recognitions (either due to less cars or snowy plates)?
-3. How well number of recognitions correlate with speed (rush hour probably slows travel, but are speeds higher during days with less traffic)?
-4. Is it possible to identify speed limits from the travel times?
-How much dispersion in speeds?
-5. When do speed limits change (winter and summer limits)?

 ---